Leash.

 Under IFRS, leasehold improvements are treated as property, plant, and equipment (PPE) and fall under the scope of IAS 16.
 This article explains how a lessee should account for leasehold improvements including recognition, measurement, and depreciation.

-Variable Lease Payments under IFRS 16: Definition, Examples, and Accounting Treatment
+Variable Lease Payments Guide - IFRS 16: Definition, Examples, and Accounting Treatment

 IFRS 16